GlazerMann/LD-Chem/src/ld_chem/mechanisms/README.md

 **To add a new reaction:**

-1. Add a line to `aq_reactions.dat` or `gas_reactions.dat`
+1. Add a line to `aq_reactions.dat` or `gas_reactions.dat`.
-2. Assign it to a group name (existing or new)
+2. Assign aqueous reactions to a group name (existing or new).
+Gas reactions do not have a group column.
-3. Ensure all reactants and products exist in species data files
+3. Ensure all reactants and products exist in species data files.
-4. Reference the group when loading mechanisms
+4. Reference aqueous groups through `aq_chemistry`.
+Setting `gas_chemistry=True` loads all rows from `gas_reactions.dat`.

 **Example: Add new aqueous reaction**